781flyingdutchman/background_downloader/README.md

 Several aspects of the downloader can be configured on startup:
 * Running tasks in 'foreground mode' on Android to allow longer runs
 * Setting the request timeout value and, for iOS only, the 'resourceTimeout'
+* Checking available space before attempting a download
 * Setting a proxy
 * Localizing the notification button texts on iOS
+* Bypassing TLS Certificate validation (for debug mode only)

 Please read the [configuration document](https://github.com/781flyingdutchman/background_downloader/blob/main/CONFIG.md) for details on how to configure.